alexwlchan/alexwlchan.net/src/_drafts/illustrating-lifecycle-transitions-in-amazon-s3.md

 For instance, all of our data is written to two buckets, and the second bucket has a lifecycle rule that moves everything to Glacier Deep Archive, Amazon's super-cheap storage class[^1].
 It would take a while to get stuff out if we ever needed to recover from the backup, but it only costs $1/TB per month to store.

+  [^1]: We don't write objects directly to Deep Archive, because shortly after they're written, we read everything back out to verify it was written correctly.

 If you start exploring lifecycle rules, you eventually end up in the [Amazon docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/lifecycle-transition-general-considerations.html), with a diagram that explains what transitions you can set up:

 <img src="/images/2020/s3_waterfall.png" alt="A diagram with six coloured boxes and arrows between them.">